Admeen3581/AutomotiveClassifier/README.md

 - OpenCV cannot read images (`Image not found`)
   - Ensure the dataset successfully downloaded and reorganized and that your working directory is the project root when running `main.py`.

-- `ModuleNotFoundError: No module named 'tqdm'`
+- `TypeError: expected str, bytes or os.PathLike object, not NoneType`
-  - Run `poetry install` again to ensure all dependencies are present.
-If you installed outside Poetry, install it with: `pip install tqdm`.
+  - Ensure you .env file is setup correctly.

-FAQ
+## FAQ
 ---
 - Which dataset do we use?
   - Kaggle: “Stanford Car Dataset by classes folder” (jutrera/stanford-car-dataset-by-classes-folder).